terrytay/tp/docs/DeveloperGuide.md

 1. Since flags must come as a second argument in this case:<br>
     a.Test case: `flags` `location/name/address}`<br>
     Expected: Error message pertaining to commands position.<br>

+### Testing for Calendar

+Prerequisites: Enter Calendar View by entering `calendar`.

+1. To view tasks in calendar view, arguments accepted are `now` for current month or `MM` `YYYY` for future months.

+    a.
+Test case: `now`<br>
+    Expected: Calendar view for current month is listed.

+    b.
+Test case: `5` `2500`
+    Expected: Calendar view for month of May in year 2500 is listed.

+    c.
+Test case:  `may` `twenty-twenty`
+    Expected: Error message as month and year has to be integer.

+    d.
+Test case: `2` `2020`
+    Expected: Error message as month requested is outdated compared to current month.